Why one week? Why not two or more?

 How many students are assigned to a dorm room?
 Who supervises students in the dorms?

 Dorm rooms are typically doubles.
 Our staff of teaching associates (all Denison graduates or current students) live in the dorms on the same floors as participants.
 Floors are segregated by gender.
+(We welcome nonbinary and trans students and will arrange housing according to your preferences and needs.)
 We never share dorms with participants in other programs on campus.
 All dorms are locked at all times and accessible only with a key card.
 We have a dedicated, secure common room with computers and printer on the ground floor of our dorm.

 Are the dorms air conditioned?